Beloved Bollywood actress Sridevi dead at 54

 "The way the character has been crafted by Shinde, and interpreted by Sridevi, is gloriously feminine, and uniquely Indian," a review in the Hollywood Reporter said at the time.

-Indian Prime Minister Narendra Modi sent condolences to Sridevi's family on Sunday, saying he was saddened by her "untimely demise."
+Sridevi's credits span Tamil, Telugu, Malayalam and Kannada language films.
+She had broad appeal and was lauded for her captivating screen presence and versatility, even though she was quiet and reserved off-screen.

+While some of the country's most prominent stars took to Twitter to express shock at her death, Sridevi herself had 1.4 million followers.

-Some of the country's most prominent stars also expressed their shock.
-Singer Adnan Sami said he was lost for words at the loss of "India's sweetheart."
+Singer Adnan Sami tweeted that he was lost for words at the loss of "India's sweetheart."

 "I am at a loss for words & jolted as if struck by lightening at this late hour of the night to learn about the shocking & tragic news & untimely demise of #Sridevi ji.
 Heartbroken.
 She was India's sweetheart, an incredible artiste & a beautiful human being.
 Gone too soon," Sami tweeted.